KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_ktx/README.md

 The range limitation on the target texture remains unchanged.

->Implementation Note: For the core glTF 2.0 specification, these texture slots include emissiveTexture and baseColorTexture; for material extensions, it's usually texture slots named *ColorTexture.
+>Implementation Note: For the core glTF 2.0 specification, these texture slots include emissiveTexture and baseColorTexture.
+For material extensions, it's usually texture slots named *ColorTexture.

+## Non Color Texture Sources

+When this extension is used with material texture slots that expect linear non-color texture values, such as normal or metallic/roughness values, the texture format must be one of the VK_FORMAT_XXX_UNORM formats.

+>Implementation Note: For the core glTF 2.0 specification, these texture slots include normalTexture, occlusionTexture and metallicRoughnessTexture.
+For material extensions, it's usually texture slots named *Texture, *RoughnessTexture or similar.

 ## KTX v2 Images